SteeltoeOSS/Documentation/docs/configuration/random-value-provider.md

 You should have a good understanding of how the .NET [Configuration services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) work before starting to use this provider.

-In order to use the Steeltoe RandomValue provider you need to do the following:
+In order to use the Steeltoe RandomValue provider, you need to:

 1. Add a NuGet package reference to your project.
 1. Add the provider to the Configuration Builder.
 1. Access random values from the `IConfiguration`.

 >NOTE: Most of the example code in the following sections is based on using Steeltoe in an ASP.NET Core application.
-If you are developing an ASP.NET 4.x application or a Console based app, see the [other samples](https://github.com/SteeltoeOSS/Samples/tree/master/Configuration) for example code you can use.
+If you are developing an ASP.NET 4.x application or a console-based app, see the [other samples](https://github.com/SteeltoeOSS/Samples/tree/master/Configuration) for example code you can use.

 ### Add NuGet Reference

 To use the provider, you need to add a reference to the appropriate Steeltoe NuGet.

-To do this add a `PackageReference` resembling the following:
+To do so, add a `PackageReference` resembling the following:

 ```xml
 <ItemGroup>